pacifique-commits/pacifique-commits/README.md

-# 👨‍💻 DevOps Engineer | Cloud Enthusiast 🌐
+# 👨‍💻Tech Enthusiast 🌐

 Welcome to my GitHub!
-I’m a passionate DevOps Engineer dedicated to building scalable, secure, and efficient infrastructure solutions.
+I’m a passionate Tech ethusiast dedicated to building scalable, secure, and efficient infrastructure solutions.
 My expertise lies in cloud technologies, automation tools, and continuous integration and deployment pipelines.

 ---